We share advice on thrombocytopenia in dogs and how it can be treated.

 Platelets are responsible for clot formation at the site of any compromise to a blood vessel.
 When there are too few platelets available to produce a clot to plug a damaged vessel, elevated bleeding times and spontaneous bleeding occurs.

-Whilst thrombocytopenia can affect any breed or age group, predisposed breeds include; Cocker Spaniels, Poodles, and Old English Sheepdogs.
+Whilst thrombocytopenia in dogs can affect any breed or age group, predisposed breeds include; Cocker Spaniels, Poodles, and Old English Sheepdogs.

-The clinical symptoms of thrombocytopenia are excessive bruising or discolouration of the skin (ecchymosis), lethargy and weakness, pale mucous membranes with “petechiae” (small red spots on mucous membranes caused by leaking capillary blood vessels), dark “tar-like” diarrhoea (melena; present if bleeding in the gastrointestinal tract), nose bleeds (epistaxis) or bleeding from the eye (scleral and retinal bleeding).
+The clinical symptoms of thrombocytopenia are excessive bruising or discolouration of the skin (ecchymosis).
+Lethargy, weakness, pale mucous membranes with “petechiae” (small red spots on mucous membranes caused by leaking capillary blood vessels), dark “tar-like” diarrhoea (melena; present if bleeding in the gastrointestinal tract), nose bleeds (epistaxis) or bleeding from the eye (scleral and retinal bleeding) are all symptoms too.

 How Is Thrombocytopenia Treated?

-In a patient that is purely anaemic, thanks to the Pet Blood Bank UK, we can implement blood component therapy, this is where blood has been collected from a donor patient and centrifuged until the components within the blood separate.
-The Red Blood Cells are siphoned off and stored as Packed Red Blood Cells, and the plasma gets frozen and stored.
+In a patient that is purely anaemic, thanks to the Pet Blood Bank UK, we can implement blood component therapy.
+This is where blood has been collected from a donor patient and centrifuged until the components within the blood separate.
+The red blood cells are siphoned off and stored as packed red blood cells.
+The plasma then gets frozen and stored.
 A benefit of component therapy is that it makes the transfusion safer as it has been proven to reduce the amount of transfusion reactions.

 Platelets are very delicate and disintegrate rapidly post collection, so platelet viable whole blood is unable to be stored, thus necessitates a voluntary blood donor coming to Pride Veterinary Centre to undergo a blood donation and the ‘whole blood’ being transfused immediately into the compromised patient.